 Stockholders: The 2007 Stock Incentive Plan was approved by the stockholders at the Company's 2007 Annual Meeting.
 The Company does not have any stock plans that are not stockholder-approved.
+See the Company Annual Report on Form 10-K for the year ended December 31, 2015 for a listing of the number of securities to be issued under the 2007 Stock Incentive Plan, the weighted average exercise price of all options, warrants and rights outstanding under the 2007 Stock Incentive Plan and the number of securities remaining available for future issuances under the 2007 Stock Incentive Plan.
 Board and Compensation Committee and Nominating and Corporate Governance Committee: The Compensation Committee and the Board determine the compensation of the Company's executive officers, including the individuals whose compensation is detailed in this Proxy Statement.
 The Compensation Committee, which is composed entirely of independent, non-management Directors, establishes and administers compensation programs and philosophies.
 The Compensation Committee ensures that stockholder-approved plans are administered in accordance with good governance practices and stockholder intent.
 The Compensation Committee is responsible for the recommendation of salaries, bonuses and long-term incentive compensation paid to executive officers, bonus pools for non-executive employees, retirement formulas for executive officers, deferred compensation plans, and any employment and change-in-control agreements.
 In addition, the performance of each executive officer is evaluated by the Nominating and Corporate Governance Committee and reported to the full Board.
 The full Board reviews the Compensation Committee and Nominating and Corporate Governance Committee reports and acts on recommendations of the Compensation Committee.
 Management: The Chief Executive Officer's views regarding the performance and recommended compensation levels for the Company's executive officers are discussed with all of the independent non-management Directors.